ksingh-git/ksingh-git.github.io/posts/Breath First Search.md

 ---
 title: "Breath First Search"
 date: "2023-03-15"
-description: "BFS"
+description: "Breadth-first search is an algorithm for searching a tree or graph data structures."
-language: "Breadth-first search is an algorithm for searching a tree or graph data structures."
+language: "python"
 categories: ["python", "tree"]
 ---